TN vs IPS vs VA: Best Monitor Display for Gaming

 Because of their affordability, Twisted Nematic Displays with higher refresh rates (a feature you will pay more for) are more readily available than competing panels with high refresh rates.

-Some Flaws of TN Panels
+Cons of TN Panels

 The TN technology isn’t without its flaws, though.
 The most significant drawback of the TN technology is its poor image quality (at least when compared to the image quality of competing technologies).